artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 * **Generate transfer structure report**: generates a directory tree of the original transfer and places as a text file in the AIP.

-* **Clean up names**: removes prohibited characters from folder and filenames, such as ampersands.
-For more information, see :ref:`Clean up names
+* **Change transfer filenames**: removes prohibited characters from folder and filenames, such as ampersands.
+For more information, see :ref:`Change filenames <change-filenames>`.
-  <clean-up-names>`.

 * **Identify file format**: allows the user to choose whether or not to identify file formats.
 Selecting "Yes" will prompt the enabled file